kelexel/rstream/README.md

 * only one connection is made to crtmpd by one single broadcaster
 * crtmpd is only used as a proxy from the broadcaster, pushing  to a *main* nginx-rtmp server
 * only nginx is exposed to the clients
-* therefore nginx-rtmp is handle both the connection of the HLS clients (over regular nginx-http), and connections of the RTMP clients (via nginx-rtmp)
+* Therefore nginx-rtmp is handle both the connection of the HLS clients (over regular nginx-http), and connections of the RTMP clients (via nginx-rtmp)

 It assumes only one broadcaster is currently connected and publishing one unique stream to rtmp://<CRMTPD_RTMP_IP>:<CRTMP_RTMP_PORT>/proxy/<CRTMPD_STREAM> this also means: